 Make a determination that the grievance has no merit.
 This determination is not appealable.

 Terminate a grievance if a lawsuit related to the substantive content of the grievance, as determined by the GRP, is initiated at any time.
-The grievant and the respondent are immediately released from requirements imposed by Section 12 below.
+The grievant and the respondent are immediately released from requirements imposed by Section 370.010 C.12.
 This action is not appealable.

 At the conclusion of their investigation, make findings and recommendations that may include, but are not limited to, the following, which will be provided to the Chancellor, Provost, the parties, and the Oversight Committee Representative: